Shopify/slate/packages/slate-translations/README.md

 # @shopify/slate-translations

-This plugin allows you to separate the translations into separate locale files allowing for easier maintainability for your theme's merchant-facing translations.
+This plugin allows you to separate the translations into individual locale files allowing for easier maintainability for your theme's merchant-facing translations.

 ## Getting Started